ThomasParistech/pretty-gpx/README.md

 ### 🌄 Hillshading

-Enhance your map with a beautiful hillshaded background that highlights the ruggedness of mountainous terrains.
-Adjust the sun's orientation to create the perfect lighting effect.
+Add depth and realism to your map with hillshading effects that emphasize the natural ruggedness of mountainous landscapes.
+Adjust the sun's orientation to create the perfect lighting.

+This feature leverages terrain elevation data from the [Global Copernicus Digital Elevation Model at 30 meter resolution](https://registry.opendata.aws/copernicus-dem/), ensuring high-quality elevation details for accurate and visually striking results.

 ### 🏔️ Mountain Passes & Elevation Profile

 Easily spot mountain passes and saddles along your track, with accurate elevation information.
 The elevation profile, displayed below the track, mirrors these key landmarks with matching icons, giving you a clear and intuitive overview of your journey's vertical challenges.

+This feature utilizes [OpenStreetMap data](https://www.openstreetmap.org) via the [Overpass API](https://wiki.openstreetmap.org/wiki/Overpass_API) for precise and up-to-date information.

 ### 🏕️ Multi-Day Trip Support